TheLizzard/Chess-Engine/README.md

 # Chess-Engine
-This is a simple GUI chess engine for Linux based systems (not Windows).
+This is a simple GUI chess engine for Linux and Windows.

 ## Supported Operating systems